 Finally, there is a new channel for distributing DB2 content that we have worked on in collaboration with IBM: idug-db2.com.
-This website will allow IDUG to deliver some fantastic content far more easily than we have in the past via webcasts.
+This website allows IDUG to deliver some fantastic content far more easily than we have in the past via webcasts.
 I am really excited by the possibilities we now have to deliver a far greater range, depth and volume of content to our members than was previously possible at a conference.
 The IDUG DB2 Technical Conferences will remain our flagship events and will continue to deliver excellent technical education and amazing networking opportunities.
 However, this new online channel will allow us to branch into newer, or niche, areas far more easily and to have more specific sessions on a wider range of existing topics.

-From an IDUG perspective, we must and will continue to build on our strengths and deliver the vital DB2 information our community requires.
+In my last article, I wrote: “From an IDUG perspective, we must and will continue to build on our strengths and deliver the vital DB2 information our community requires.
 But as the new year advances, we will also make material available for newer, lesser-used, or non-core technologies.
-After all, we need to address the evolving needs of the community.
+After all, we need to address the evolving needs of the community.”

 It can be extremely challenging to find space at a conference for something only one percent of people use.
 But that is not an issue on this channel.
-Of course, the launch of this site does not mean we will stop delivering the core education DBAs need—far from it.
+Of course, the launch of this site does not mean we will stop delivering the core education database administrators (DBAs) need—far from it.
 The site allows us to do more all around.
 After all, availability, reliability, and performance are still the key concerns of the DBA.

 There are already a number of recorded presentations on the site, and more live webcasts are in the works.
 Please do visit the website and check for further presentations in the future as we deliver more new content.

-I am very excited for this year and for IDUG—and, assuming the vote for the new IDUG Board is positive, I wish Joe Borges every success in his year as IDUG President!
+I am very excited for this year and for IDUG—and, assuming the vote for the new IDUG Board is positive, I wish Joe Borges every success in his year as IDUG President.